-A certificate of occupancy (or CO) is used to confirm that a new building has been inspected, and is ready for use by the intended occupants.
-The document is issued by a local government agency or most often, the building department.
+A Certificate of Occupancy (CO) is used to confirm that a new building has been inspected, and is ready for use by the intended occupants.
+The document is issued by a local government agency, typically the building department.
 It certifies that the building is in compliance with all local laws and building codes.

 Steps to Getting a Certificate of Occupancy